The world used to be very very different.

-There are many other instances - too numerous to list - where a particular passage, or a sentence, or a clause, or a word, is found in some manuscripts of the Bible but not in others.
+There are many other instances where a particular passage, or a sentence, or a clause, or a word, is found in some manuscripts of the Bible but not in others.
 The best-known examples are

 Someone who micro-studies the Bible and tries to build his life on it could very well be compared to the man in Matt.
 7:28 who built his house on "shifting sand."